 engineered with short signal paths and a dedicated power transformer to reduce interference.

-the A-S801 feels more robust and refined, not only in materials but in overall electrical engineering.
+Compared to the Yamaha A-S501 or A-S301, the A-S801 feels more robust and refined, not only in materials but in overall electrical engineering.

 Connectivity & DAC Performance